 Cllr Adams began by congratulating communities across the district for their very moving and poignant services to commemorate Remembrance Day.

-He then thanked everyone who had assisted their communities during the recent fleeding system.
-This had affected residents of Highling and Patter Usinham but also flooding events.
+He then thanked everyone who had assisted their communities during the recent flooding events.
 This had affected residents of Hickling and Potter Heigham but also Letheringsett Bodham and Sheringham.